MarcoRavich/Opendows/README.md

 ![Opendows](http://www.forart.it/progetti/Opendows/logo.png)
 Opening legacy MS-Windows
 ---
-The #Opendows project aimps to replace any MS-Windows components with open source counterparts.
+The project aims to replace any (legacy) MS-Windows components with open source counterparts.